-The things you need to master: Automation, Digital First and AI
+The Things You need to Master: Automation, Digital First and AI

-Near future sales strategies will be different and the resources that are used will increasingly be based on new technologies, utilising new sources and forms of data.
-Meanwhile, the transformation has shifted the focus from the seller, to the buyer.
+Near future, sales strategies will be different, and the resources that are used will increasingly be based on new technologies, utilising new sources and forms of data.
+Meanwhile, the transformation has shifted the focus from the seller to the buyer.

 These are the three key capabilities for building the B2B sales organisation of the near future:

-- Hyperautomation – As digital engagements occur in multiple channels by prospect and buyers during all stages of the buying cycle, no human organisation will be able to respond adequately.
+- Hyperautomation – As digital engagements occur in multiple channels by prospects and buyers during all stages of the buying cycle, no human organisation will be able to respond adequately.
 The work is done by a wide array of automated sales tech tools that automate and augment the digital sales processes.